 After an arrest for domestic violence in Washington State, a No Contact Order will normally be issued as a condition of release.
 A violation of the order is an additional criminal charge.
 In Seattle, Bellevue, and other parts of King County, orders preventing contact are extremely common, even if there are no accusations of assault.

 Although the orders are meant to protect the alleged victim, they can often times cause a significant hardship for the accused and the accuser.
 These orders are issued without regard for whether you share housing or children with the alleged victim and can prevent you from entering your own home.

 By default, orders preventing contact are in place until the case is resolved and can be continued by the court after the case resolves.
-These orders can sometimes be dismissed or modified by the court during hearings initiated by your attorney.
+These orders can sometimes be dismissed or modified during hearings initiated by your attorney.

-In cases where children are involved, orders preventing contact can sometimes be modified by the court.
+In cases where children are involved, orders preventing contact can sometimes be modified through the court process.
 Modifications can allow you to pickup or drop off your children with the alleged victim or a third party.

 Violations of No Contact Orders

 It is extremely easy to violate an order preventing contact.
 Each communication that violates the order can result in an additional criminal charge (gross misdemeanor).
 For example, three text messages can result in three separate charges, even if the original communication was initiated by the alleged victim.

 There is no law that prevents the accuser from contacting the defendant.
 As soon as you see the alleged victim approaching you, you should immediately walk away.
 Attempts to communicate with or influence the accuser through a third party can also result in a No Contact Order violation.

 Defending Violations of No Contact Orders

 It is important to be defended by an attorney who is experienced with both No Contact Order violations and domestic violence.
 Prosecutors in Seattle, Belleuve, and throughout King County are very aggressive and often times file charges that are too harsh, given the circumstances of what actually happened.